Analysis Based on factual reporting, although it incorporates the expertise of the author/producer and may offer interpretations and conclusions.

 Erosion Exposing the Pipeline

 In the early years, the 12-mile segment of pipeline that sliced through the Bad River Reservation was overlooked.
 “The priorities were to buy back land that was originally in reservation borders,” Loew says.
-Thanks to the income from its casino, which opened in the 1980s, the Tribe has managed to buy back about 70% of its ceded territory, says Tribal Chairman Robert Blanchard.
+Thanks to the income from its casino, which opened in the 1980s, the Tribe has managed to buy back about 70% of that land, says Tribal Chairman Robert Blanchard.

 This is no small feat for a community of this size.
 “The average income of the people living on the reservation is $8,000 annually,” Leoso says.
 Their progress has taken decades of commitment and investment, using the casino income, which brings in about $40 million a year.